 The compiled map dataset accounts for the quantification of the uncertainties on the areas affected by the ballistic fallout of past events.
 This is a key feature of the dataset given the significant variability in the accuracy of the data and observations used.
 These sources of uncertainty were fully integrated in the statistical analyses, all conducted using Monte Carlo simulations that randomly perturb the data, and therefore reflected in the results presented.
 It is worth underlining that the results obtained were significantly robust with a limited influence of the uncertainties considered.

-Finally, the study illustrates the fundamental importance of a continuous and detailed observation of the explosive activity of Stromboli for a quantitative description of its dynamics and a robust assessment of its hazards.
+Finally, the study highlights the fundamental importance of a continuous and detailed observation of the explosive activity of Stromboli for a quantitative description of ballistics dispersal and a robust assessment of its hazards.

 Data availability